onnx/models/vision/object_detection_segmentation/ssd-mobilenetv1/README.md

 `detection_scores`: the score for each detection with values between 0 and 1 representing probability that a class was detected.

-`detection_classes`: Array of 10 integers (output as floating point values) each indicating the index of a class label from the coco class
+`detection_classes`: Array of 10 integers (output as floating point values) each indicating the index of a class label from the COCO class

-It outputs the image with boundary boxes and labels.
-The full list of classes can be found in the [coco dataset](https://cocodataset.org/#home).

 ### Postprocessing